tsukasaoishi/fresh_connection/README.md

 ```ruby
 Article.where(:id => 1).read_master
 ```
-It is possible to use readonly(false) instead of read_master, but it is depricated.
+If you would like to use readonly(false), use version before 1.0.0.

 In transaction, All queries go to the master server.